quazi-irfan/SchurNumber/README.md

 # Schur Number

 Schur Number is how long we can color natural numbers and avoid monochromatic solution of equation $a = b + c$.
-This backtracking algorithm using stack finds all solutions for a given number of colors.
+This backtracking(DFS) algorithm using stack finds all solutions for a given number of colors.

 For 2 colors Schur Number is 4.
 These are the 2 solutions,

     [1001, 0110]

+In the first solution, natural number 1 and 4 are colored 1, and 2 and 3 are colored 0.
+1, 2 and 3 are not all same color.
+1, 3 and 4 are not all same color.
+But we can not avoid monochromatic solution if we color `5` with `1` because that will result in 1 + 4 = 5, where 1, 4 and 5 all are colored `1`.
+Similarlity, we can not avoid monochromatic solution if we color `5` with `0` because in that case 2, 3 and 5 will be colored the same.
+Meaning, natural numbers can not be colored past 4 with two colors without breaking the monochromatic properties.
+This is expressed `S(4) = 2`.

+This program calculate two things.
+The value of `S(n)` and colored natural numbers list of solution.

+---

 For 3 colors Schur Number is 13.
 These are the 18 solutions.